 Also if you normally take herbal teas, supplements, homeopathic medicine, and superfood snacks on a daily basis, do bring them with you.
 It will come in handy if you have a medical condition needing treatment like diarrhea or serious bug bites.
-I have a little travel pack I stuff with dried herbs, homeopathic meds, salves and tinctures.
+I have a little travel pack I stuff with dried herbs, herbal oils, salves, and tinctures.
 You never know who is going to get ear pain or a fever.
 You’re also less likely to spend money on last-minute gas station junk when you have a cooler in the car with wholesome good drinks and snacks.
 So what’s on the menu when you’re on the road?
 Here are just a few suggestions:

-– Next time you’re out shopping look for some recycled plastic or bamboo cups/plates that are eco and family friendly.
+– Next time you’re out shopping look for some recycled plastic or bamboo cups/plates that are eco and family-friendly.
 Stash them in a bag inside your pantry for quick access before going on a trip.
 Using recyclable plastic and or bamboo is a much better alternative for your pocket and for the planet.

 – Take your blender with you and prepare fresh fruit smoothies in your hotel, or if you have a bullet blender you can make great drinks in your car using an adapter.
 This is worth the purchase price of $20 since you can blend frozen fruit drinks in your car and treat the kids to healthy slushies.
-Once you arrive to your destination make your smoothies and add some raw nuts or organic protein powder and have a quick, light and nutritious start to your day.
+Once you arrive at your destination make your smoothies and add some raw nuts or organic protein powder and have a quick, light, and nutritious start to your day.
 Smoothies are a great addition to hot summer days.
-You can easily bring your produce with you and store in a hotel fridge or freeze at home and carry frozen in a cooler.
+You can easily bring produce with you and store it in a hotel fridge or freeze it at home and carry frozen in a cooler.

 -Tuna or bean salad.
-We make lots of this and take with us since it can easily be scooped into a pita or eaten with crackers.
-We use Organic mayonnaise or sesame oil with lemon and pepper, sunflower seeds, pumpkin seeds, shaved almonds, shredded carrots and zucchini and some toasted coconut and toasted onions.
+We make lots of this and take it with us since it can easily be scooped into a pita or eaten with crackers.
+We use Organic mayonnaise or sesame oil with lemon and pepper, sunflower seeds, pumpkin seeds, shaved almonds, shredded carrots and zucchini, and some toasted coconut and toasted onions.
 Mix it all up and you have an awesome quick treat.

-– If you eat poultry stop by your local health food market and pick up a box of Organic turkey burgers which are great on a grill, but they can be made on a stove top or oven.
+– If you eat poultry stop by your local health food market and pick up a box of organic turkey burgers which are great on a grill, but they can be made on a stovetop or oven.
 If you are vacationing on the beach you can grill these on-site depending on what beach you’re visiting.
 Most beaches have areas for grilling and picnicking.

--If you must eat out do a few searches online before you reach your destination and search for green markets and farmers markets.
-There are several of them around the country that have nice restaurants attached where you can enjoy vegan, vegetarian, pescatarian or regular organic food at competitive prices.
+-If you must eat out, do a few searches online before you reach your destination and search for green markets and farmers markets.
+There are several of them around the country that have nice restaurants attached where you can enjoy vegan, vegetarian, pescatarian, or regular organic food at competitive prices.

 -If you’re traveling with a baby make your own baby food and pack it in small containers and freeze.
 That way you can carry the containers with you and when you leave your hotel just take a container with you.
-Chances are it will thaw out by the time your ready to feed baby.
-A quick breakfast mix is bananas, apples, peaches and unprocessed organic oatmeal.
-Blend 3 bananas, 1 apple, one peach and half a cup of oatmeal with 6 ounces of distilled water.
+Chances are it will thaw out by the time you’re ready to feed the baby.
+A quick breakfast mix is bananas, apples, peaches, and unprocessed organic oatmeal.
+Blend 3 bananas, 1 apple, one peach, and half a cup of oatmeal with 6 ounces of distilled water.
 I add in a few drops of lime or lemon juice to avoid oxidation.
 Pour in your containers once blended and freeze.
 For lunch you can do 6 ounces of organic sodium-free vegetable broth, half a cup of raw baby spinach, one cup of sweet peas and carrots cooked but not overcooked.
 You can add in a small piece of chicken if you like or lean beef.
 Blend and freeze.

 Whatever you decide I hope you have a wonderful summer with your family.
 Make the best of the time together since it passes so quickly.